Augustinian, built in 1258.

 and Four of his Miracles (c.1330) by Simone Martini (see right) is now in the

-The Bichi altarpiece, painted as part of the complex for the chapel
+The Bichi altarpiece, painted to go in the family chapel

-in the mid 18th century.
-Panels are now in Toledo and Berlin, with
+Augustine and Catherine of Alexandria on the other, are now in Toledo and Berlin, with

 predella panels in Dublin and Scotland.